top of page

 Use your employer's grievance policy

-Many hospitals have formal grievance procedures that provide crucial protection.
+Many hospitals have formal grievance or peer review procedures that provide crucial protection.
 Report false accusations through these channels immediately.
 For example, Cedars-Sinai's policy specifically prohibits retaliation against employees who file complaints.
 This protection shields you from being assigned undesirable shifts or experiencing workplace ostracism after reporting colleagues who make false allegations.

 Understand your state's nurse practice act

 Your state's nurse practice act typically includes provisions regarding reporting to the nursing board.
 These provisions generally state that reports must be made "in good faith".
 This requirement means anyone reporting must do so honestly, accurately, and without malice.
-Moreover, if your accuser's report wasn't made in good faith, they may lose their immunity from civil or criminal liability—creating potential grounds for legal action.
+Moreover, if your accuser's report wasn't made in good faith, they may lose their immunity from civil or criminal liability, creating potential grounds for legal action.

 Respond Strategically to the BON Investigation

-Submit clear, fact-based responses
+Clear, fact-based responses

 Conclusion